RVirmoors/rolypoly/py/README.md

 ## training

+run `python roly.py -h` to see available arguments.
+You can run `python roly.py --drummidi myFile.mid` to use your own MIDI drumtrack.

-to interactively train your model, open the Max patch in `../max/roly-py-basic.maxpat` and then do:
+to interactively train your model, open the Max patch in `../max/roly-py-basic.maxpat`, enable&test your audio input, and then do:

     python roly.py